AI is a systems technology with a huge impact

 But developments in the medical sector go much further, according to Feldberg.
 Think, for example, of “personalized medicine,” customized drug treatments in which you can continuously monitor tumor developments almost at the cellular level.
 These treatments are only possible thanks to AI and increased computing power.
 Thus, more and more data are being used in medical practice to increasingly support decision-making.

 Another example: the ICU fulfills a crucial function in the entire hospital logistics.
-The discharge timing therefore listens closely.
+The discharge timing therefore must be carefully considered.
 If you discharge someone from intensive care too early, the risk of readmission or mortality due to complications increases.
 An unnecessarily long stay in the hospital costs money and strains your bed capacity.
 There are algorithms that support intensivists in deciding what is the best discharge time.
 Intensivist Paul Elbers of Amsterdam UMC is researching this.

 Hybrid models